BNLNPPS/esi-freecad/README.md

-# esi-freecad
+# ESI: FreeCAD materials

-A repository to manage FreeCAD files useful for experimentation with detector modeling
+A repository to manage FreeCAD files useful for experimentation with detector modeling, initially created for testing Mitsuba models.